Taujor/php-static-site-generator/README.md

 </html>
 ```

-- `render()` extracts variables into the template and returns the output as a string.
+The `render` method of `Renderable` extracts variables into the template and returns the output as a string.

 ---

 ### Pages

 Pages are typically **Buildables**, like **Composables** they are self-contained, and do not need separate view templates.
-They gain the ability to use the `compile` and `build` methods which output html files to the `public` directory:
+They inherit the `compile` and `build` methods which output html files to the build directory (`public` by default):

 ```php
 use Taujor\PHPSSG\Contracts\Buildable;